Yamhill County, Oregon

-Yamhill County Oregon over 2 years ago
+Yamhill County OR almost 3 years ago

 Each year when our flowering crabapple tree has put on new foliage and just begins to bloom, most of the leaves and flowers wither and fall off.
 The tree looks completely dead for quite awhile and then puts on new leaves again.
 What can we do to prevent this from occurring?